Rosa banksiae: Cultivation and uses

-Lady Banks Rose (Rosa Banksiae) - The leaves of this plant are said to possess qualities useful in the treatment of wounds and the promotion of tissue formation.
-The plant is also rich in tannins which are used medicinally as astringents.

 Rosa banksiae has likely been grown in the gardens of China for hundreds of years.
 The species was introduced to Europe by William Kerr, who had been sent on a plant-hunting expedition by Sir Joseph Banks.
 He bought the first Lady Banks' Rose, subsequently named the white Lady Banks (R. banksiae var. banksiae) from the famous Fa Tee nursery in 1807.

 A number of other forms were subsequently discovered growing in China, including R. banksiae var. normalis (see above), and R. banksiae 'Lutea', the yellow Lady Banks' rose (brought to Europe in 1824 by J. D. Parks).
 In 1993 this cultivar earned the Royal Horticultural Society's Award of Garden Merit.
 It is used in traditional Chinese medicine, with portions of other plants and herbs (such as monkshood and Ligusticum wallichii) to make a liniment to treat a painful swelling of the joints.

 An R. banksiae planted in Tombstone, Arizona in 1885 is reputedly the world's largest rose bush.
 It covers up to 9000 sqft of the roof on an inn, and has a 12 ft circumference trunk.